 |Nehemiah Persoff as the U-boat captain in "Judgment Night."|

 My favorite example of this is episode 10 of "The Twilight Zone," "Judgment Night."
 In this Rod Serling classic, a U-boat Captain is forced to re-live his attack on a British merchant ship over and over through all eternity.
-Another example of the U-boats' vile reputation was in the more recent "U-571" (2000), which contained a stereotypical scene of the evil Nazis machine-gunning people in the water.
+Another example of the U-boats' vile reputation was in the more recent "U-571" (2000), which contained a stereotypical scene of the evil Germans machine-gunning people in the water.